To simplify the following explanations, the term “year” means a calendar year.

 - The amount of the covered medical expenses incurred during October, November and/or December that are applied to a person’s calendar year deductible for that year will also apply toward satisfaction of his calendar year deductible during the next calendar year.

 - Family Deductible (Active Plan) – After $1,000 has been applied to the individual calendar deductibles of two or more covered persons in your family during a year, your family deductible will have been satisfied.
 The Plan will pay its 80% co-pay percentage of all covered medical expenses incurred by all of your covered family members during the rest of that year without any further deductibles applied.

 The Plan pays the following percentages of a covered person’s covered medical expenses:

 PREVENTIVE – 100% for the in-network services and supplies shown in the list that starts on the Active Schedule of Benefits.
 (Out-of-network services are subject to coinsurance and paid up to the allowable charge.)

 SECOND SURGICAL OPINIONS – 100% (but only when recommended by Med-Care).

-ALL OTHER EXPENSES – After a covered person has satisfied his individual calendar year deductible during a year, and after satisfaction of any applicable out-of-network hospital deductibles, the Plan pays a percentage of the covered medical expenses he incurs during that year UNTIL he reaches his $2,500 out-of-pocket limit.
+ALL OTHER EXPENSES – After a covered person has satisfied his individual calendar year deductible during a year, and after satisfaction of any applicable out-of-network hospital penalties, the Plan pays 80% of the allowable charge for covered medical expenses he incurs during that year UNTIL he reaches his $2,500 out-of-pocket limit.

-When a covered person’s co-payment percentage shares for most covered medical expenses (see the next paragraph), total $2,500 for a calendar year, the Plan will pay 100% of most covered medical expenses the person incurs during the remainder of that year.
+When a covered person’s deductible and co-payment percentage shares for most covered medical expenses, total $2,500 for a calendar year, the Plan will pay 100% of most in-network covered medical expenses the person incurs during the remainder of that year.